JDeep1234/Full-Stack-Security-Compliance-Framework-For-Next-Generation-System-Management-Solution/README.md

 Both Lynis and OpenSCAP are valuable tools in a robust security strategy.
 Lynis helps harden individual system configurations, including SSH, from within, while OpenSCAP extends auditing capabilities to remote systems securely via SSH for comprehensive compliance and vulnerability management.

-# SSH Authentication in Wazuh-Isolated: Connecting to Remote Systems
+# SSH Authentication for connecting to Remote Systems

-This document explains the various SSH authentication methods available in the Wazuh-Isolated application for connecting to remote systems, primarily for Lynis and OpenSCAP operations.
+The various SSH authentication methods available for connecting to remote systems, primarily for Lynis and OpenSCAP operations.
 Understanding these methods is crucial for ensuring secure and efficient remote management.

 ## Overview of SSH Authentication Methods